tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/management/alternative_wc.rst

 work center instead of waiting for one to be available, it's not always simple to have visibility on which work center is busy and plan resources accordingly in real-time.

-With Odoo, you can configure alternative work centers to solve this issue.
+With CoquiAPPs, you can configure alternative work centers to solve this issue.
 This automatically checks which work center is busy and which equivalent ones are free, and schedules orders and maintenance accordingly.